web-widget/web-widget/README.md

 Break free from technology stack lock-in while maintaining elegant simplicity.
 Experience the power of running React, Vue, and other frameworks together with ease.

+> ⚠️ **Preview Release**: This project is currently in preview stage with API subject to changes.
+Some features mentioned may be under development.

 ## 🏆 Real-World Applications

 Web Widget is being used in production applications, demonstrating its practical viability: